overture-stack/website/markdown/documentation/song/reference/commands.md

 |`-f`, `--file`| Name and directory for outputted manifest file |
 |`-d`, `---input-dir`| Directory containing the files used for upload |

-For more information see our <a href="/documentation/song/user/submit/" target="_blank">documentation on submitting data with Song</a>.
+For more information see our [documentation on submitting data with Song](/documentation/song/user/submit/).

 ## Publish